 - 4.9.1 A temporary increase in noise and vibration has the potential to arise in the surrounding area of the Site due to the use of machinery, construction plant and traffic.
 The majority of works will be carried out by river, as such there will be minimal noise and vibration effects on sensitive receptors near the works.
 The greatest noise will be from the installation of the 12 piles restraining the walkway.
 It is proposed to install one pile per day, and they will be vibrated in, not impact driven.
-The vibro-installation is not expected to exceed one hour per pile. - 4.9.2 Minor effects are likely due to the operation of the Hammersmith Ferry.
+The vibro-installation is not expected to exceed one hour per pile.
+Given this, there will be no significant effect imposed by construction noise. - 4.9.2 Minor effects are likely due to the operation of the Hammersmith Ferry.
 This is in comparison to the last year where there has been limited traffic on the river due to the bridge's closure.
-The noise and vibration caused by the ferry will be less than that caused when the bridge was in operation carrying road vehicles. - 4.9.3 The decommissioning stage can be expected to give rise to similar effects as the construction phase.
+The noise and vibration caused by the ferry will be less than that caused when the bridge was in operation carrying road vehicles and is non-significant. - 4.9.3 The decommissioning stage can be expected to give rise to similar effects as the construction phase.